squidfunk/isotopes/docs/reference/isotope/new.md

 ): Isotope<T>
 ```

-Initializes an isotope using the given options of which `domain` and `key` are
+Initializes an isotope using the [given options][1] of which `domain` and `key`
-mandatory.
-The `format` option can be used to define the serialization method
+are mandatory.
+The `format` option can be used to define the serialization
-that is used for the values before writing them to SimpleDB.
-The `client` option
+method that is used for the values before writing them to SimpleDB.
+The `client`
-enables configuration of the SimpleDB client.
+option enables configuration of the SimpleDB client.

+  [1]: #parameters

 ## Typings